saikojosh/grunt-css-url-rewrite/README.md

 * `stripParameters`: Remove querystring-parameters from url's.
 * `skipExternal`: Skip external url's.
 Rewriting external url's doesn't always work yet, so this could be necessary for good results.
 * `parallel`: true to execute the rewrite asynchronously for each file.
 Default value is true.
+* `skipEncoding`: true to prevent the image from being loaded from disk and encoded as base64.

 ### Skipping Images